Long-distance hike Eagle Walk Stage O1: Ströden - Johannis Hütte

 Tour character

 Medium-difficult, physically demanding stage on red mountain paths.
 The route runs along hairpin bends, over scree and snow hollows.
-Good surefootedness, concentration and alpine knowledge required.
+Good surefootedness, concentration and alpine knowledge ensure the necessary safety on the tour.

 Tour information